Civil Air Patrol National Cadet Competition: Eligibility

 The NCC program is open to all cadet and composite squadrons.
 There are no special age or cadet grade requirements.

 Team composition

 Teams consist of six cadets, with one cadet serving as Team Commander.
 There are no alternates.
-The cadet must also have two escorts, with one eligible to drive a CAP vehicle.
+The cadets must also have two escorts, with one eligible to drive a CAP vehicle.

 Multi-squadron teams: Teams may draw cadets from a maximum of two squadrons.

 Competitive events (2015–present)

 CAPP 60–75 - To fulfill its mission and vision, the NCC program consists of six core performance events for teams and numerous elective events for individuals and small groups.
 The elective events are randomized each year by the NCC Director for variety, resource, and availability purposes.

 Awards

 Trophy

 The USAF Chief of Staff Outstanding Cadet Team Championship Trophy is presented to the most outstanding overall team, based on performance in both the core and the elective events.
 The Air Force Chief of Staff, General David C. Jones, USAF approved of this award and authorized it in the name of all Air Force Chiefs of Staff on 26 April 1978.
 Hence, the trophy has been nicknamed "Jonesy."
 The trophy displays every winning team named by region since its creation.

 The trophy is at display at National Headquarters Civil Air Patrol, in Maxwell Air Force Base.